Paid to Prescribe: What Your Doctor Isn’t Telling You

 In some cases, doctors’ prescribing behaviors can drastically change in correlation to the kickback he or she is receiving.
 A doctor may choose to prescribe a manufacturer’s drug until kickbacks end or a better offer comes along.
 At that point, the doctor may begin prescribing another company’s medications as soon as they start paying kickbacks.

-In 2016, doctors in Illinois received $74.1 million in kickbacks from pharmaceutical and medical device companies.
-Overall, $8.61 billion was received by doctors throughout the entire United States.
+In 2017, doctors in Indiana received $28.9 million in kickbacks from pharmaceutical and medical device companies.
+Overall, $8.31 billion was received by doctors throughout the entire United States.

 When are Kickbacks Illegal?